covcom/300CEM/Week_03_XML_and_Gradle/README.md

 ## Lab 3 Advanced topics

 For those of you who haven't completed previous labs, you can work on it if you wish.
-For those who have finished, in this final lab I'll ask some challenging questions for you to explore.
+For those who have finished, in this final lab there are some challenging questions for you to explore.
 These questions are related to previous labs, and somehow involves more efforts to complete.

 ### Build from command line